Key Stage 3

 In Year 7 students are given the opportunity to experience the use of tools, equipment, processes and graphical techniques to develop ‘mastery’ skills, this gives a solid foundation for their future progress and experiences within the department.
 This foundation covers a broad spectrum of skills from using basic hand tools, developing graphical drawing techniques; shading and texturing skills through to Computer Aided Design (CAD) and the use of specialised machinery.
 The culmination of these learning experiences is to produce a range of products that incorporate variety of skills the students can take home and be proud of.

 Throughout the project, students work on all aspects of the design process.
-This includes researching, designing, planning, manufacturing and evaluating their pencil case while at the same time learning and developing practical skills.
+This includes researching, designing, planning, manufacturing and evaluating their skull while at the same time learning and developing practical skills.

 Planning healthy, nutritionally balanced meals is the topic for the first unit in Year 8.
 We begin by looking at the risks of food poisoning and how it can be avoided.
 Pupils design and make meals suitable for teenagers, vegetarians and for low fat diets.
 Investigative work looks at the nutritional problems that may arise with these diets and how they can be improved but still enjoyed.
 Practical work encourages the pupils to adapt recipes and increase confidence by learning new skills and using a variety of equipment.
 Planning for practicals should include ideas for alternative ingredients.
 Product analysis of food products is an opportunity to consider sensory descriptions of a product, costing, environmental and ethical decisions when designing products.